Budapestby VisitCity Guides

 Using proper greetings in Hungarian helps create positive interactions with local hospitality staff

-"Kérem" (please) transforms any request into a polite interaction.
-Whether ordering coffee or asking for directions, adding this simple word demonstrates respect for Hungarian social customs.
-"Köszönöm" (thank you) remains your most valuable phrase – Hungarians notice and appreciate gratitude expressed in their language.
+"Kérem" (please) turns any request into a polite interaction.
+Whether you're ordering coffee or asking for directions, adding this simple word shows you respect Hungarian social customs.
+"Köszönöm" (thank you) is probably your most useful phrase - Hungarians definitely notice and appreciate when visitors say thanks in their language.

 EnglishHungarianPronunciationWhen to Use